-The Onion's had a Running Gag for the last few months of some gruesome improbable injury happening to George Bush, in a short article ending with the phrase "Bush is resting comfortably at Bethesda Naval Hospital".
+Some gruesome improbable injury happening to George Bush, in a short article ending with the sentence "Bush is resting comfortably at Bethesda Naval Hospital".

 A therapist by the name of Eli Wasserbaum will be asked for comment in some articles.